 DSG® Transmission Too Hot

 This red warning light looks like a thermometer inside of a gear.
 It indicates that the transmission is running dangerously hot and could soon breakdown.
 If this light comes on, it’s important to pull over immediately in a safe spot and put the car in park.
-Allow the transmission to cool and contact an authorized VW service center.
+Allow the transmission to cool and contact an authorized Volkswagen service center.

 Oil Level Low

-The picture for this VW Golf dashboard light is an oil can over a wiggly line.
+The picture for this Volkswagen Golf dashboard light is an oil can over a wiggly line.
 Inspect the oil to make sure there is enough clean oil for the engine to run properly.
 Add more oil if needed.
 Should the problem persist, bring your Golf in for service.

 Tire Pressure Monitoring

 If you see a yellow light in the shape of a horseshoe with an exclamation mark in the middle, that indicates that one or more tires need air.
 This light is accompanied by an audible warning, as well.
 If all four tires have the appropriate amount of pressure but the light remains on, it could indicate a system failure.
-If that’s the case, have your VW serviced by a certified technician.
+If that’s the case, have your Volkswagen serviced by a certified technician.

 In addition to knowing the Volkswagen Golf dashboard lights, it’s important to keep up with the recommended maintenance schedule to help prevent malfunctions later on down the road.

-To learn more about your VW Golf or to schedule a service appointment, contact us today at Norm Reeves Volkswagen Superstore in Irvine – proudly serving drivers from Mission Viejo, Rancho Santa Margarita, Newport Beach and beyond!
+To learn more about your Volkswagen Golf or to schedule a service appointment, contact us today at Norm Reeves Volkswagen Superstore in Irvine – proudly serving drivers from Mission Viejo, Rancho Santa Margarita, Newport Beach and beyond!